airtonix/vue-localize/README.md

 ## Important
 You can NOT use this plugin without Vuex

-You CAN use this plugin without VueRouter
+You can NOT use this plugin without VueRouter, but it will be possible in the next versions (newer than 1.0.2).

 ## Lnks